Cu Chi Tunnels

 Overview

-While visiting the War Remnants Museum gives you a theoretical glimpse of the Vietnam War, wandering around a small area of Cu Chi Tunnels, a popular tourist attraction in Vietnam, allows you to have real-life experiences and learn about Vietnam’s mind-blowing military strategy that was instrumental in their landslide victory against the US and South Vietnamese forces.
+While visiting the War Remnants Museum offers a theoretical glimpse into the Vietnam War, exploring the Cu Chi Tunnels, a prominent tourist attraction in Vietnam, provides real-life experiences that shed light on Vietnam's remarkable military strategy, which played a significant role in their decisive victory over US and South Vietnamese forces.

 Cu Chi tunnel

-Billing itself as Asia’s longest underground system, Cu Chi Tunnels, around 1.5 hours away from District 1, can even be more impressive than you’ve ever imagined.
+Billed as Asia’s longest underground tunnel system, the Cu Chi Tunnels are located approximately 1.5 hours from Ho Chi Minh City’s District 1, and they are even more impressive than one might imagine.

 What to see

-It may be interesting to know that the part of Cu Chi Tunnels that is open for the general public is only peanuts compared to the whole underground system that has been built.
-Upon arrival at the site, you are required to buy an admission ticket, which is VND 35,000 (~USD 1.6) for an adult.
-After being guided to the theatre hall, where you get to watch a documentary about the construction of the tunnel system and how Vietnamese soldiers lived under the Earth’s surface before proceeding to the bunkers, trapdoors, constructed living areas, storage facilities, command centres and kitchens.
+The section of the Cu Chi Tunnels open to the public is just a small fraction of the entire underground network.
+Upon arrival, visitors must purchase an admission ticket, which is now VND 50,000 (approximately USD 2.10) for adults.
+After buying your ticket, you will be guided to a theater hall to watch a documentary about the construction of the tunnel system and the life of Vietnamese soldiers underground before exploring the bunkers, trapdoors, living areas, storage facilities, command centers, and kitchens.

 Cu Chi tunnel